Navigating the Costume Department Dynamics

 Get in the Director’s head, understand their vision and references.

-Directors can have an ideal talent in mind, or have already casted actors.
+Understand how to see the characters and what role they play within the story.
+Directors can have an ideal talent in mind, or have already cast actors.
+Research the people who will wear the costumes.

 Script Breakdown

+The script breakdown serves as a checklist for all elements needed to create the shots.
 The Producer or 1st AD makes a script breakdown, which is then reviewed by all heads of departments.

 A page from the Costume and Wardrobe Bible from the film production of Blade Runner 1982.
 Actress Sean Young playing Rachael.
 She is wearing her signature black suit with skirt and fur coat.